Rinkuby-Labs/RinkubyGo/tests/fixture/bootstrapmonitor/README.md

 ## Bootstrap testing

-Bootstrapping an avalanchego node on a persistent network like `mainnet` or `fuji` requires that the version of avalanchego that the node is running be compatible with the historical data of that network.
+Bootstrapping an avalanchego node on a persistent network like `rinkuby` or `chennai` requires that the version of rinkubygo that the node is running be compatible with the historical data of that network.
 Bootstrapping regularly is a good way of insuring against regressions in compatibility.